BCSC 247: Syllabus

 Class attendance is expected

-Blackboard will be used for assignment and grading
+Blackboard will be used for assignments, grading, and slides.

 Slack will be used for general communication and discussion.